lalicia/lalicia/README.md

 </div>

 <p align="center">
-Please note: inactivity here doesn't mean I don't code - yeah I've seen those posts and articles lol I'm not allowed to use GitHub for work purposes.
+Please note: inactivity here doesn't mean I don't code - yeah I've seen those posts and articles lol <br />I'm not allowed to use GitHub for work purposes.
 So actually, I have even more madskills if you think about it, because I'm adept at a whole OTHER developer platform as well.
 Take that, green tiles!
 </p>
 <br>